jeffwilcox/mpns/README.md

 Send toast and live tile updates to Windows Phones through the Microsoft Push Notification Service (MPNS).
 Intended for the cloud and Node.js.

-This is one of my very first Node.js projects so feedback and patience appreciated.
-I hope it helps!

 ## Installation

 Via [npm][]: